Discovering Intersectional Bias via Directional Alignment in Face Recognition Embeddings

 \textbf{Observational Nature and Confounders.} Our method is observational, relying solely on naturally occurring data.
 As such, it cannot disentangle semantic attributes from nuisance factors such as illumination, pose, or resolution.
 This limitation is inherent to any bias analysis performed without controlled interventions.

-\textbf{Linear Approximation of the Latent Space.} \textit{LFA} assumes locally linear directions in a highly dimensional embedding space.
-This linearization may overlook non-linear or entangled trajectories in the manifold, leading to partial or imperfect attribute representation.
+\textbf{Linear Approximation of the Latent Space.} LatentAlign assumes locally linear directions in a highly dimensional embedding space.
+This linearization may overlook non-linear trajectories in the manifold, leading to partial or imperfect attribute representation.